federgraph/RiggVar-RG38/doc/T-RggData.md

 So it appears as if those reports are pretty useless, perhaps only relevant while debugging.
 See conditional define *WantUserConfusingReport* in unit RiggVar.RG.Report.

-Under normal circumstances, any change to Rigg will immediately produce feedback through the graphics, which will change.
+Under normal circumstances, any change to Rigg will immediately produce feedback through the graphics.
 TRggData instances will only be effected when you initiate an IO operation.

 The current data in the Rigg model is usually not the same as the data in the slots,